 - Each team will complete a project summary, technical paper, presentation, poster, imagery, and a video, as well as potential optional deliverables by the end of the term. - All project deliverables will be completed and approved by science advisors before submission on their deadline to the NPO. - All projects will come to a stopping point by the end of the term.
-Each team is required to upload appropriate deliverables to the DEVELOP Exchange and to supply the NPO with copies as requested. - Follow the chain of command when reporting or asking questions: Team Member -> Project Lead -> Center Lead -> NPO, Science Advisor, and/or Mentor. - The Project Lead should serve as the point of contact for all science advisors and partner organizations. - Emails to partner organizations or science advisors must be approved by the Center Lead or other DEVELOP management before they are sent. - All email traffic with partners, end-users, and science advisors should cc the Center Lead. - Programmatic, organizational, or human resource questions and concerns should be directed to your Center Lead and NPO.
+Each team is required to supply the NPO with final archival copies of deliverables. - Follow the chain of command when reporting or asking questions: Team Member -> Project Lead -> Center Lead -> NPO, Science Advisor, and/or Mentor. - The Project Lead should serve as the point of contact for all science advisors and partner organizations. - Emails to partner organizations or science advisors must be approved by the Center Lead or other DEVELOP management before they are sent. - All email traffic with partners, end-users, and science advisors should cc the Center Lead. - Programmatic, organizational, or human resource questions and concerns should be directed to your Center Lead and NPO.